 True to form, over the past five months, I can say I’ve never felt more supported.
 Propeller offers free online self-paced learning paths for different focus areas, lunch and learn series, webinars, an annual $4500 budget towards learning and development, an internal coaching program, and every single Propeller employee has bent over backward to share their own resources, examples, and learning.
 As I engage in my client work here, what’s probably surprised me most is just how much my previous work experiences have helped me in my consulting role.
 I pull from my role as a department manager when I’m thinking about a communications strategy.
 I replicate some of the best practices I used as the leader of a new training and enablement service roll-out to 200 people—even though today it’s for 7,000 client employees.
-Every single project managed, change rolled out, and complex problem I fixed has taught me lessons I tap into today to be an effective consultant.
+Every single project managed, change rolled out, and complex problem I fixed has taught me lessons I tap into today to be an effective business consultant.

 Related Content: Have a Diverse Career History?
 Consider Business Consulting